cnuernber/dtype-next/topics/dimensions-bytecode-gen.md

-# Dimensions and Bytecode Generation
+# dtype-next Tensor Dimensions and Bytecode Generation

+dtype-next uses a dimensions operator in order to transform `nd` space to a linear address space.
+We no longer compile in bytecode address operator generation by default as it takes a bit longer to load and most users won't see any benefit as they are not using ND operations.

 ## Translating from N-Dimensional Space to 1 Dimensional Space